ddev/ddev-mongo/README.md

 This command will run the `mongosh` (mongoDB Shell) command in the `mongo` container.
 Please [read the documentation](https://www.mongodb.com/docs/mongodb-shell/) for more information.

+### `ddev mongo-express` command

+This command opens your browser to the Mongo Express page.

 ## Caveats:

-* The php extension (phpX.X-mongodb) is set up in `.ddev/config.mongo.yaml` using `webimage_extra_packages`.
+- The php extension (phpX.X-mongodb) is set up in `.ddev/config.mongo.yaml` using `webimage_extra_packages`.
 If you have an earlier `webimage_extra_packages` in your config.yaml, this will override it.
 You may want to edit your config.yaml to do what you want and remove the config.mongo.yaml.
-* You can't define custom MongoDB configuration with this current setup.
+- You can't define custom MongoDB configuration with this current setup.
-* You can't use `ddev import-db` to import to mongo.
+- You can't use `ddev import-db` to import to mongo.

 **Based on the original [ddev-contrib recipe](https://github.com/ddev/ddev-contrib/tree/master/docker-compose-services/mongodb)**